Customer: Waka Kotahi NZ Transport Agency

 Careful stewardship of the Manukau Harbour was critical to the success of the project and McConnell Dowell and Waka Kotahi NZ Transport Agency were committed to delivering better than expected environmental outcomes.

-The team also worked closely with local mana whenua representatives, who along with receiving regular updates on progress were also invited to visit site to conduct cultural monitoring, advise the team on appropriate safety and environmental protection measures and celebrate key milestones.
+The team also worked closely with local mana whenua representatives, who along with receiving regular updates on progress were also invited to visit the site to conduct cultural monitoring, advise the team on appropriate safety and environmental protection measures and celebrate key milestones.

 Three examples of the controls in place to protect local flora and fauna and the Manukau Harbour itself included: